Moroccan Arabic: Negation

 Note that wellah ma-ne-kteb could be a response to a command to write kteb while wellah ma-ġa-ne-kteb could be an answer to a question like waš ġa-te-kteb?
 "Are you going to write?"

 In the north, "'you are writing" is always ka-de-kteb regardless of who is addressed.
-It is also the case of de in de-kteb, as northerners prefer to use de and southerners prefer te.
+It is also the case of de in de-kteb, as northerners prefer to use de (Tangier is an exception) and southerners prefer te.

 Instead of the prefix ka, some speakers prefer the use of ta (ta-ne-kteb "I am writing").
 The co-existence of these two prefixes is from historical differences.
 In general ka is more used in the north and ta in the south.
 In some regions like the east (Oujda), most speakers use no preverb: